emredursunn/CurrencyConverter/README.md

 # CurrencyConverter
- I made a currency converter app with React Native - Typescript I used Redux, Axios, React-Native-Paper.
+ I made a currency converter app with React Native - Typescript.
+  I used Redux, Axios, React-Native-Paper.
   I used api from 'https://freecurrencyapi.com'